ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 statics and dynamics of tensegrity systems.
 The authors would like to make this as an open source software to help other researchers who are also interested in this field.

-Tensegrity Engineering Analysis Master(TEAM) folder contains the following parts:

 <LICENSE>
 /* This Source Code Form is subject to the terms of the Mozilla Public
  * License, v.
 2.0.
 If a copy of the MPL was not distributed with this
- * file, You can obtain one at http://mozilla.org/MPL/2.0/. */
+ * file, You can obtain one at http://mozilla.org/MPL/2.0/.

+Tensegrity Engineering Analysis Master(TEAM) folder contains the following parts:

 <setup.m>
 If one wants to start using the TEAM software, 'setup.m' is to be run only the first time.